 Nigeria is basically an agrarian economy.
-Ever before the attainment of independence in 1960 and up to the early 1970s, Nigeria's agricultural sector seemed to be doing well.
-But then, the British legacy bequeathed on the country was meant to focus attention on cash crops for exports to feed the British factories, which in return found markets for their finished goods in the Nigerian economy.
+Even before the attainment of independence in 1960 and up to the early 1970s, Nigeria's agricultural sector seemed to be doing well.
+However, the British legacy bequeathed on the country was intended to focus attention on cash crops for exports to feed British factories, which in return found markets for their finished goods in the Nigerian economy.
 With the illusion that the country had no problem producing staple food crops, the Nigerian leadership began to pay less attention on the need to increase production.
-Thus, the political and administrative entities comprising the northern, eastern and southern regions were responsible for producing groundnuts and cotton, palm produce and cocoa, respectively.
-These constituent parts had "[...] adopted policies favouring plantations and transformatory production processes, which involved the setting up of farm settlements" (World Bank, 2009b).
+Thus, the political and administrative entities comprising the northern, eastern and southern regions were responsible for producing groundnuts and cotton, palm produce, and cocoa, respectively.
+These constituent parts had "...adopted policies favouring plantations and transformatory production processes, which involved the setting up of farm settlements" (Op. cit.).

-However, the discovery of crude oil in the 1960s and the eventual oil boom of early 1970s became a problem for the country.
+However, the discovery of crude oil in the 1960s and the eventual oil boom of the early 1970s became a problem for the country.
 Thus, the shift in emphasis from agriculture to oil served as a major setback to the Nigerian economy.
-The Nigerian civil war prosecuted between 1967 and 1970 was also contributory to the down turn in food and livestock production.
-During the war period, food production and distributions were affected.
-Many people (particularly in the eastern region) got enlisted in the army.
-Most people who had been engaged in agriculture also sought white-collar jobs at the urban centres.
-These scenarios eventually impacted negatively on agricultural labour force.
+The Nigerian civil war between 1967 and 1970 was also contributory to the down-turn in food and livestock production.

+reforms and the